 If you want to open a car dealership in the state of New York, you need to get licensed.
 This guarantees that all vehicle sellers operate within the law and that their customers are protected.

-Obtaining a New York dealer license involves meeting a number of requirements, including posting a New York auto dealer bond.
+Obtaining a New York dealer license involves meeting several requirements, including posting a New York auto dealer bond.
 While the administrative steps you need to undertake are plenty, you can get ahead by acquainting yourself with them in advance.

 Let’s review the main details you need to know before you start your licensing and bonding process.

-- You offer for sale 3 or more vehicles at your own business location;
+- You offer 3 or more vehicles for sale at your business location;

-- You sell five or more vehicles in a 12-month period.
+- You sell 5 or more vehicles in 12 months.

-If you do need to obtain a license, it’s best to review in detail the DMV’s Motor Vehicle Dealers and Transporters Regulations.
+If you need to obtain a license, it’s best to review the DMV’s Motor Vehicle Dealers and Transporters Regulations in detail.
 This will guarantee you that you are well-informed about all applicable rules in the state that govern dealerships.

 Your licensing starts with completing the Original Facility Application.
-Along with the filled form, you need to provide proof of meeting the rest of the requirements.
+Along with this form, you need to provide proof of meeting the rest of the requirements.

 This entails providing the following paperwork: